vxnuaj/vxnuaj.mind/creation/Tech/Artificial Intelligence/Machine Learning/Neural Network for MNIST.md

 > *Check out the full derivation [here](https://towardsdatascience.com/derivative-of-the-softmax-function-and-the-categorical-cross-entropy-loss-ffceefc081d1)*

 This indicates that a change to the gradient of the loss function, $C_o$, with respect to weighted sum, $z_2$, can be induced from a change in the activation output $a_2$.

+Ultimately, the calculation results in `dz2` being a matrix that contains the gradient of the loss with respect to the weighted sum `dz2`, where each row represents individual training samples and each column is each individual neuron (10) in the output layer.

+It has a dimensionality of $(samples, 10)$.

 Then, `dw2` is the dot product of `dz2` and `a1.T`, essentially being the gradient of the loss function with respect to weight `w2`.